These days, with the enormous increase in those who wish to

 applies to their health, longevity, quality, temperament etc. Certainly,

-well bred individuals from these types of close breedings, have been produced and are frequently extremely prepotent.
+well bred individuals from these types of close breeding, have been produced.

 LINEBREEDING is the breeding of two animals who are closely related

 to the same ancestor or a couple of ancestors, but are little if at all,

 related to each other through any other ancestors.
 In a Linebred pedigree,

 a single horse and his ancestors might appear two or more times.